Aristide Blank: Social rise

+Blank had remained involved in debates related to postwar recovery of Romania, and of Europe at large.
+Before 1922, he authored an essay on Soviet Russia's New Economic Policy, which was hosted by John Maynard Keynes in the Manchester Guardian.
+It was read by Karl Polanyi, the Hungarian exile economist, who argued that, though an "excellent professional", Blank had greatly exaggerated the hurdles faced by Russia.
+Polanyi also criticized some of Blank's proposals (including the division of Russian territory as trade zones, and the creation of "huge warehouses" of foreign goods) as more like the science fiction of Jules Verne than scholarly proposal.
+In 1921, Blank had founded the BMB's General Building Society, which managed construction firms in Bucharest and Câmpina.
+Both Blanks also became involved in assisting humanitarian work by the American Jewish Joint Distribution Committee.
+This included a BMB loan for the reconstruction of Bukovina Jewish property, for which Blank offered a reduced interest.

-Though a card-carrying member of Brătianu's National Liberal Party (PNL), Blank was infuriated when his bank could not obtain a tax rebate of 35 million lei.
+Though a card-carrying member of the PNL, Blank was infuriated when his bank could not obtain a tax rebate of 35 million lei.
 In late 1920, Brederode noted that the BMB and Paribas both sponsored an effort to orient Romania toward free trade—a policy which was embraced by the Peasants' Party, the People's Party, and Ionescu's Conservative Democrats.
+When Averescu returned as Prime Minister of a People's Party cabinet in 1920, Blank helped it negotiate a four-year loan of 15 million French francs with Belgian bankers such as Lucien Kaisin.
 As reported by politician Alexandru Marghiloman, in early 1920 Blank Sr was already funding the Peasantists, whose leading member Ion Răducanu was a BMB employee.
 His son took up the same cause and, in 1921, was providing funds for Nicolae L. Lupu's Peasantist daily, Aurora.
 He then assisted the Peasantist-backed coalition in negotiating an international loan, which was to help Romania rebuild its internal market.
 As noted at the time by Furnica magazine, this mission could effectively turn Blank Jr against Brătianu and his supporters in the banking industry, since the PNL's policy was to prevent adversaries from "doing even the right thing".
-By contrast, PNL doctrinaire Vintilă Brătianu viewed Blank as one who opposed attempts of rebuilding Romania's economy into a "national framework".
-A lasting feud ensued between Blank and the National Liberals: by 1923, Blank has set himself the task of ensuring that the party never returned to power.
-The BMB was staffed exclusively with adversaries or dissidents of the PNL—including Goga, Vaida-Voevod, Constantinescu, and Nicolae Tabacovici.